SEPIA-Framework/sepia-docs/README.md

 SEPIA already has smart-services for: **news, music (radio), timers, alarms, reminders, to-do and shopping lists, navigation, places, weather, Bundesliga soccer-results, Wikipedia, web-search, smart home (e.g. using open-source tools like [openHAB](https://www.openhab.org)), a bit of small-talk and more**.
 If you want to realize your own ideas and build a service yourself you can do that via the [SEPIA SDK](https://github.com/SEPIA-Framework/sepia-sdk-java) or using the code editor integrated into the [SEPIA Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools/tree/master/admin-web-tools)!

 ### Architecture
-The SEPIA Framework consists of 2 core parts: The [SEPIA Client](https://github.com/SEPIA-Framework/sepia-html-client-app) and the [Assist-Server](https://github.com/SEPIA-Framework/sepia-assist-server).
+The SEPIA Framework consists of 2 core parts: The SEPIA Client and the Assist-Server.

-**SEPIA Client:** The user interface that handles **voice, text or touch interactions** and manages the "dialog" with the SEPIA server.
+**[SEPIA Client](https://github.com/SEPIA-Framework/sepia-html-client-app):** The user interface that handles **voice, text or touch interactions** and manages the "dialog" with the SEPIA server.
 Server responses can be presented as text (chat), graphical elements (cards, buttons) and/or sound including **speech synthesis (text-to-speech) and music (media-player)**.
 The client usually takes care of the speech-recognition (on-device or via SEPIA STT server) to transform voice into text and can even listen to wake-words like **Hey SEPIA** (thanks to Porcupine by Picovoice).
 There are clients for the browser, Android, iOS and a [DIY version](https://github.com/SEPIA-Framework/sepia-installation-and-setup/tree/master/sepia-client-installation) that even works "headless" for example on a Raspberry Pi.

-**Assist-Server:** The "brain" of SEPIA that receives requests from the client via the HTTP REST API and takes care of the **natural-language-understanding (intent and NER), conversation flow, smart-service integration** (like a to-do list or news service), user-accounts, **Text-to-Speech (TTS)** and more.
+**[Assist-Server](https://github.com/SEPIA-Framework/sepia-assist-server):** The "brain" of SEPIA that receives requests from the client via the HTTP REST API and takes care of the **natural-language-understanding (intent and NER), conversation flow, smart-service integration** (like a to-do list or news service), user-accounts, **Text-to-Speech (TTS)** and more.
 The Assist-Server can run on it's own hardware for example on SBCs like a Raspberry Pi 3 or parallel to the client on more powerful systems (RPi4, desktop PC ect.).

-Because speech-recognition is a very delicate topic for multiple reasons (privacy, accuracy, performance, control etc.) the SEPIA Framework includes another major component: The [Speech-To-Text (STT) server](https://github.com/SEPIA-Framework/sepia-stt-server).
+Because speech-recognition is a very delicate topic for multiple reasons (privacy, accuracy, performance, control etc.) the SEPIA Framework includes another major component: The Speech-To-Text (STT) server.

-**SEPIA STT Server:** An open-source server for **real-time speech-recognition** that runs on most systems (x86, ARM), **including Raspberry Pi** and supports custom, dynamic ASR models (thanks to great tools like Kaldi, [Vosk](https://github.com/alphacep/vosk-api) or [Zamia speech](https://github.com/gooofy/zamia-speech)).
+**[SEPIA STT Server](https://github.com/SEPIA-Framework/sepia-stt-server):** An open-source server for **real-time speech-recognition** that runs on most systems (x86, ARM), **including Raspberry Pi** and supports custom, dynamic ASR models (thanks to great tools like Kaldi, [Vosk](https://github.com/alphacep/vosk-api) or [Zamia speech](https://github.com/gooofy/zamia-speech)).

 Other notable components of the SEPIA Framework are the [Control HUB](https://github.com/SEPIA-Framework/sepia-admin-tools) to manage server, "headless" clients, Smart Home and more, the [WebSocket server](https://github.com/SEPIA-Framework/sepia-websocket-server-java) for multi-channel chats and duplex data transfer, the [Teach-Server](https://github.com/SEPIA-Framework/sepia-teach-server) to store custom commands and a [Java SDK](https://github.com/SEPIA-Framework/sepia-sdk-java) to create powerful custom services.

 ## Languages
 Currently SEPIA works in German and English with basic support to create custom commands in other common languages.
-Some services like news and soccer-results are optimized for German meaning you will get an answer in English but might see a mix of English and German news outlets or soccer results for the Bundesliga.
-The smart-services are constantly improving though and you can easily edit the list of outlets.
+Some services like news and soccer-results are optimized for German meaning you will get an answer in English but might still see a mix of English and German news outlets or soccer results for the Bundesliga.
+The smart-services are constantly improving though and you can easily edit the list of outlets yourself.

 ## Quick-start (for users)
 To use S.E.P.I.A. your personal, digital, open-source voice assistant you need 2 things:

-1. One of S.E.P.I.A.'s client apps, e.g. the web version: https://sepia-framework.github.io/app/ or the [official Android app](https://play.google.com/store/apps/details?id=de.bytemind.sepia.app.web)
+1. Access to a S.E.P.I.A. server.
+This can be [your own one](#quick-start-for-makers), running e.g. on a Raspberry Pi or your Windows/Mac PC (see below) or you can find an open one hosted by a friend or a company (Note: we are currently not hosting any public servers).
-2. Access to a S.E.P.I.A. server.
-This can be [your own one](#quick-start-for-makers), running e.g. on a Raspberry Pi or your Windows/Mac PC (see below) or you can find an open one hosted by a friend or a company (Note: the official SEPIA team is currently not hosting any public servers).
+2. One of S.E.P.I.A.'s client apps, e.g. the web version: https://sepia-framework.github.io/app/ (hosted on your server as well) or the [official Android app](https://play.google.com/store/apps/details?id=de.bytemind.sepia.app.web)

 To connect to a custom server simply open the app, change the "hostname" in the log-in screen and restart the app.
-A typical hostname could be the IP of the server, "raspberrypi.local", "my-server.example.org/sepia" or "[your-ngrok-url]/sepia" (for test-servers).
+A typical hostname could be the IP of the server, "raspberrypi.local", "my-server.example.org/sepia" or simply keep "localhost" (for test-servers on the same machine).

 ## Quick-start (for makers)